| |

 (Polymelus - Bromus)

 A sprinter with middle distance capacity, he won 16 of 24 races between the ages of 2 and 5, including the St. George Stakes, Chesterfield Stakes, Challenge Stakes, Abdingdon Plate, July Stakes.
-Leading Sire in England in the 1920s 3 times, and Leading Sire of Broodmares three times between 1937 and 1942, with incalculable influence extending to the present.
-He accounts for a large percent of all current male lines through sons Pharos, Fairway, Pharamond II and Sickle.
+Leading sire in England in the 1920s 3 times -- the first time after just four years at stud -- and leading sire of broodmares three times between 1937 and 1942, with incalculable influence extending to the present.
+He accounts for a large percent of all current male thoroughbred lines through sons Pharos, Fairway, Pharamond II and Sickle.
+His dam Bromus won one race, the Seaton Delaval Stakes; she also produced stakes winner Hainault.
+Her dam Cheery placed twice in top class company as a juvenile, could not place at age three, and bred just one winner, Bromus.

 | |